behan101/OT-asset-inventory/Traffic-Capture-Instructions.md

 ```bash
 sudo tcpdump -i any port 502 -w scenario_a_baseline.pcap
 ```
-Remember to let the SCADA (polling_client.py) run for 30 seconds in seperate terminal other than the modbus_server.
-Do this before capturing traffic.
-After a few minutes of capturing traffic, stop pcap captures with `CTRL+C` in the terminal running tcpdump.
+Let SCADA run for 30 seconds before starting tcpdump.
+Capture traffic for about 30–60 seconds total, then stop with `CTRL+C`.

 ---

 ## Scenario B: Operator Activity (Legitimate Write)

-After running scenario A, edit the modbus_client.py to run scenario B. Start tcpdump first, then run the HMI script once so the write is captured.
-Next in the tcpdump terminal, capture packets using:
+After running scenario A, start the packet capture for Scenario B:
 ```bash
 sudo tcpdump -i any port 502 -w scenario_b_legitwrite.pcap
 ```
+Once the capture has started, edit the modbus_client.py (HMI) script and configure it for scenario B. Then run the script.

 After 30 seconds of capturing traffic, including the write, close the operation with `CTRL+C` in the tcpdump terminal.

 ---

 ## Scenario C: Attack Simulation (Unauthorized Write)

-After running scenario B, edit the modbus_client.py to run scenario C. Start tcpdump first, then run the HMI script once so the write is captured.
-Next in the tcpdump terminal, capture packets using:
+After running scenario B, start the packet capture for Scenario C:
 ```bash
 sudo tcpdump -i any port 502 -w scenario_c_attack_write.pcap
 ```
+Once the capture has started, edit the modbus_client.py (HMI) script and configure it for scenario C. Then run the script.

 After 30 seconds of capturing traffic, including the write, close the operation with `CTRL+C` in the tcpdump terminal.

 ---